 Nano-Link began in 2008 at Dakota County Technical College and was instrumental in creating the NanoScience 2-year Degree offered there.
 We are part of the National Science Foundation Advanced Technological Education (ATE) Program and the first nano center in that program.

-Vice President, Dakota County Technical College & N-L Executive Committee Leader
+Vice President, Dakota County Technical College and N-L Principal Investigator, Executive Director

 Vision (Where we want to be)

 “To be the lead purveyror of nanoscience and emerging technologies education.”

 Mission (How we will get there)

 “To provide comprehensive resources and services including educational content; materials and activities; professional development and training for students, educators and industry employees.”

 - Create a nationwide alliance of institutions that are the pipeline for the nanotechnology workforce.

 - Develop alliance faculty capacity to interface with industry, correlate industry-needed skills with program or course competencies and outcomes, and develop continuing relationships responsive to the changing technology environment.

 - Prepare students for the nanoscience and emerging technologies workforce.